RobertCrummett/3D_Displacement_Stress_Point_Loads/README.md

-# Displacements and Stress Due to Point Loads
+# Displacements and Stress Due to Loads
 ----------------------------------------------
-This file contains functions to calculate the displacements and stress in the ground as a result of a point force at the origin.
+This file contains functions to calculate the displacements and stress in the ground as a result of a point force at the origin and tractions over arbitrary regions.

 ----------------------------------------------
 Functions Displacement_3D_NormalPointLoad() and Displacement_3D_TangentialPointLoad()